metno/pyaerocom/docs/tut02_intro_class_ReadGridded.rst

     /home/jonasg/anaconda3/lib/python3.6/site-packages/iris/analysis/cartography.py:377: UserWarning: Using DEFAULT_SPHERICAL_EARTH_RADIUS.
       warnings.warn("Using DEFAULT_SPHERICAL_EARTH_RADIUS.")
+    /home/jonasg/anaconda3/lib/python3.6/site-packages/iris/coords.py:1162: FutureWarning: Conversion of the second argument of issubdtype from `str` to `str` is deprecated.
+In future, it will be treated as `np.str_ == np.dtype(str).type`. if np.issubdtype(self.dtype, np.str):
     Interpolating data of shape (1826, 161, 320).
 This may take a while.
     Successfully interpolated cube